 When I discovered that I didn't need anyone else to change in order to feel better, I found true freedom.
 (Always working on it!).
 You can't look at things that are horrible and feel good, but you can practice looking at things that feel good, and the horrible things show up less and less.
 And the solutions come through with more ease.
-It's about focusing your mind and aligning with your inner being, which affects what you perceive and how you experience the world.
-This is when you close the gap between where you are and where you want to be, and step into your powerful nature; into who you really are and who you want to be.
+It's about directing your focus and aligning with your guidance, which affects what you receive, perceive, and how you experience the world.
+This is when you close the gap between where you are and where you want to be, and step into your powerful nature, into who you really are and who you want to be.

 It didn’t happen overnight.
 It didn’t happen without a ton of work and dedication.
 And it didn't happen without learning how to relax and be kind to myself.
 And it's a practice, an art - always ongoing.
 When I really started to chill out was when I could consistently feel my connection to my guidance consistently.
 The conscious blending of physical and non-physical feels amazing and comes through sensations, thoughts, ideas, inclinations to act, to move and more.

 I certainly don't have it all figured out - it's ongoing, and there's always more to expand into.
 But I feel like on some macro level my purpose has been to go through this empowering emotional (and real-world) journey and come through it with something of value to contribute.

 I hope these words have helped to remind you of the goodness of your soul, the power of your mind, the beauty of your world, and the love that's there for you in the silence; always there for you as the profound depth, and infinite breadth, of your unique, energetic expression.

 You have important and exceptional talent to share and deserve to live a fully expressed life while pursuing your creative path